 There is asymmetrical hyperthermia over the right ankle which may be related to prior surgery.
-There is asymmetrical hyperthermia over the left posterior calf and lateral left lower extremity, and palmar aspect of the feet which is compatible with myofascial dysfunction and joint inflammation and correlates with the reported lower extremity pain.
+There is asymmetrical hyperthermia over the left posterior calf and lateral left lower extremity (no significant change), and palmar aspect of the feet which is compatible with myofascial dysfunction and joint inflammation and correlates with the reported lower extremity pain.